TheEngineRoom-UniGe/OWLOOP/README.md

 ## 1. Reference to the Publication

-OWLOOP API is a peer reviewed software.
-It has been [published by Elsevier in its journal SoftwareX](https://doi.org/10.1016/j.softx.2021.100952).
+OWLOOP API is a peer reviewed software [published by Elsevier in its journal SoftwareX](https://doi.org/10.1016/j.softx.2021.100952).
 The publication presents in detail the motivation for developing OWLOOP.
 Furthermore, it describes the design of the API and presents the API's usage with illustrative examples.

 ## 2. Getting Started with OWLOOP